The Marcy Brothers: Music career

-The Marcy Brothers' debut album, Missing You, was released on October 23, 1989, on Warner Bros.
+The Marcy Brothers' career started with some independent releases throughout the early 1980's but their major label debut album, Missing You, was released on October 23, 1989, on Warner Bros.
 Records' Nashville division.
 The album peaked at No. 75 on the Billboard Top Country Albums chart and saw a total of five single charting, including their highest chart single, "Cotton Pickin' Time", which reached No. 34 on the Hot Country Singles & Tracks (now Hot Country Songs) chart in 1989.
 Other single releases include "The Things I Didn't Say", "Threads of Gold", "You're Not Even Crying", and the title track.
 Blake Shelton covered "Cotton Pickin' Time" on his 2004 album Blake Shelton's Barn & Grill.

-On July 9, 1991, the group released their self-titled second studio album on Warner Bros.' sister label, Atlantic Records.
+On July 9, 1991, the group released their self-titled third studio album on Warner Bros.' sister label, Atlantic Records.
 This album produced the singles "She Can" and "Why Not Tonight" before the trio exited the label and disbanded.
 Also included on the album was the Don Von Tress composition "Don't Tell My Heart", a song which would later become a five-week Number One on the country charts in 1992 when Billy Ray Cyrus recorded it under the title "Achy Breaky Heart".
 Kendal has since joined Brad Paisley's road band, the Drama Kings, in which he plays the banjo, keyboards, mandolin, and sings background vocals.